 Recombinant antibodies are not only easily and reliably reproduced but offering a number of additional advantages, which is why they are increasingly popular in both medical and research applications.
 They are primarily utilized for targeting:

 More currently speaking, they are being cultivated on the basis of genetically modified eColi and CHO (Chinese Hamster Ovary) cells to be applied in mRNA corona vaccines.

-Afucosylated therapeutic antibodies show more potency in vitro and in vivo than their fucosylated counterparts – such as recombinant antibodies – resulting in the likelihood of making them more powerful and efficient in designing next-generation therapeutic antibodies.
+Afucosylated antibodies for therapeutic use show more potency in vitro and in vivo than their fucosylated counterparts – such as recombinant antibodies – resulting in the likelihood of making them more powerful and efficient in designing next-generation therapeutic antibodies.
 Thanks to their low fucose content, afucosylated antibodies exhibit an increased killing activity against tumorigenic and infected cells.